Killergarcia/Nerds/README.md

 # How to enable OpenCL on Kali Linux (Debian, Linux Mint, Ubuntu) for hashcat

+So after much headache, it appears that the newest version of Parrot doesn't support the newest version of NVIDIA Driver.
+The Driver was compiled with a newer compiler version than Parrot has, or some such thing.
+The easiest way I got it working was the following:

+Install Parrot 4.10
+Install Linux NVIDIA Driver 470.103.01
+Install Linux NVIDIA Cuda Toolkit (Comes with newest NVIDIA Driver, do NOT install this)

 ## Enabling OpenCL for NVIDIA

 Start with a full system upgrade and then reboot: